 By caring for those with dementia in an assisted living setting, this soothing yet stimulating refurbished and expanded space will keep individuals active and engaged in a compassionate, supportive and safe environment.
-Plans also include a separate and secure entrance and ample parking for visitors to provide direct access to the pavilion.
+A separate and secure entrance and ample parking for visitors provide direct access to the pavilion.

 “Our vision is to make available a beautiful, inviting assisted living memory care pavilion targeted to a specific segment of the population.
-This pavilion will provide an alternate for individuals who do not yet desire or need intense services at a nursing home level of care, but may still need 24 hour supervision and support,”explained Lauren Rock, Montefiore President
+This pavilion will provide an alternate for individuals who do not yet desire or need intense services at a nursing home level of care, but may still need 24 hour supervision and support,” explained Lauren Rock, Montefiore President and CEO.

 Rock continued, “We recognize individuality and will encourage choices and allow residents to live their lives in a way that feels familiar to them while using the abilities and skills they still have, rather than focusing on abilities and skills that have diminished.”

-Resident living spaces will include six studio rooms and two suites.
-Each studio room has its own private bathroom with shower while each suite will have a living room, bedroom and private bathroom with shower All eight rooms/suites will be refurbished with built-in closets, new flooring, paint, lighting, window treatments and furniture (unless the resident/family member brings or buys their own furniture and personal items).
+Resident living spaces include six studio rooms and two suites.
+Each studio room has its own private bathroom with shower while each suite will have a living room, bedroom and private bathroom with shower All eight rooms/suites were refurbished to include built-in closets, new flooring, paint, lighting, window treatments and furniture (unless the resident/family member brings or buys their own furniture and personal items).
 New shower, vanity, sink and faucet, lighting and decorative finishes, along with safety features, enhance the overall warmth and intimate feeling of each resident room.